sizwesamangethe/sizwesamangethe/README.md

 ## Hi there, I'm Sizwe👋

-I'm a Diploma in Systems Development Graduate focused on cybersecurity, networking and IT.
+I'm a dynamic Diploma in Systems Development Graduate focused on cybersecurity, networking and IT.

 I enjoy understanding how systems work, solving technical problems, and building real-world IT skills.